tkchafin/scripts/README.md

-parallelMB.pl		: For running batches of MrBayes on a cluster, in parallel per locus phylip2bgc.pl		: Converts PHYLIP alignment to inputs for BGC (inference of Bayesian Genomic CLines) phylip2biNumNex.py	: Converts PHYLIP to bi-allelic numerically coded NEXUS for PhyloNet's MLE_BiMarkers phylip2introgress.pl	: Converts PHYLIP to inputs for R package INTROGRESS (introgession analyses) phylip2newhybrids.pl	: Creates inputs for NewHybrids, with missing data filters built in phylip2nexus.pl		: Converts PHYLIP to NEXUS
+parallelMB.pl		: For running batches of MrBayes on a cluster, in parallel per locus phylip2bgc.pl		: Converts PHYLIP alignment to inputs for BGC (inference of Bayesian Genomic CLines) phylip2biNumNex.py	: Converts PHYLIP to bi-allelic numerically coded NEXUS for PhyloNet's MLE_BiMarkers phylip2ecoevolity.pl	: Converts PHYLIP to the NEXUS format needed for ecoevolity. phylip2introgress.pl	: Converts PHYLIP to inputs for R package INTROGRESS (introgession analyses) phylip2newhybrids.pl	: Creates inputs for NewHybrids, with missing data filters built in phylip2nexus.pl		: Converts PHYLIP to NEXUS